 For those who wish to understand the MACD calculation please see the end of this article.

-Before describing how to use the MACD Indicator let's look at its definition.
 Often called the “Mac-D”, Gerald Appel developed this momentum oscillator based on Exponential Moving Averages (EMA).
-The MACD Indicator is comprised of three parts:
+The MACD indicator is comprised of three parts:

 The MACD fast line is black, the MACD signal line is red, and the MACD histogram is in blue bar chart.
 Buy, sell, and trend signals are derived from each of these components.

-In the chart below, we see several examples of how the crossover of MACD Indicator buy-sell signal works.
+In the chart below, we see several examples of how the crossover of MACD buy sell signal works.
 The green arrows shows buy signals and the red arrow shows sell signals.
 In the chart below, most of the time, the signals worked as expected.
-However, the MACD Indicator also gave several false sell signals on this chart.
-False indications are the chief problem with the MACD Indicator buy-sell signal.
+However, the MACD indicator also gave several false sell signals on this chart.
+False indications are the chief problem with the MACD buy sell signal.

-The crossover MACD Indicator buy-sell signal works well in markets that are trending either up or down.
-However, the MACD Indicator buy-sell system will deliver more signals that are false when the trend is changing or flat.
+The crossover MACD buy sell signal works well in markets that are trending either up or down.
+However, the MACD buy sell system will deliver more signals that are false when the trend is changing or flat.
 On the chart below the false signals came when the market was in transition from a bull trend to a bear (December 2007), or when the market was trending flat (August – September 2008).
 Traders or investors that followed these sell signals blindly were disappointed and may have reacted by buying back at the wrong time.
-While useful, the MACD Indicator buy-sell signal is not always right and can be misleading, if used without confirmation.
+While useful, the MACD buy sell signal is not always right and can be misleading, if used without confirmation.
 This is especially true when we are facing markets that are choppy or trending sideways.

 Once again looking at the two-year chart of the DJIA, we can identify three examples of MACD divergence.
 In late 2007, the DJIA made a new all time high and there seemed to be support forming in the 12,700 area.
 However, the MACD displayed negative divergence by not rising above the prior high reached in October 2007.
 This signaled that the DJIA was more likely to turn down, which it did.
 Since this is a daily chart, you should not interrupt that this signal was the end of the long-term bull market and the beginning a new bear market.
 Rather, it just indicated that investors should expect the DJIA to move down over the next several months.

-In the summer of 2008, the MACD Indicator gave us another negative divergence signal with the DJIA rising from July through early September and the MACD Indicator was unable to rise above its prior high.
+In the summer of 2008, the MACD indicator gave us another negative divergence signal with the DJIA rising from July through early September and the MACD unable to rise above its prior high.
 Once again, this indicator told us to expect the market to turn down, rather than keep rising.

 Some investors use divergence on the MACD histogram to provide them with buy and sell signals.
 The MACD histogram measures the difference of the MACD fast line minus the MACD signal line.
 Negative divergence occurs on the MACD histogram when the following high on the graph is lower than the previous high and the trend of the stock or index is flat or trending up.
 Positive divergence on the MACD histogram occurs when the following low is higher than the previous low and the trend of the stock or index is flat to down.